joakimk/tuple-ui/README.md

 # Tuple UI

+This is made using Claude with very little manual editing.

 A graphical user interface for the Tuple CLI using Python and PyQt6 (KDE Qt bindings).

 ## Features